regfunkid/reg-more-foods/.github/ISSUE_TEMPLATE/create-a-food-suggestion.md

 ---

 ### Name of Food
-#### What is the name of this food or item?
+What is the name of this food?
 Please try not to suggest things that belong to brands or real world companies (that means no Coca-Cola and no Subway Sandwiches)

 (Type name here)

 ### Hunger and Saturation Values
-#### How much hunger and saturation should it restore?
+How much hunger and saturation should it restore?
 This should range from 1-20 for both Hunger and Saturation.

 - Hunger: (Number)
 - Saturation: (Number)

 ### Always Consumable?
-(Optional)
-#### Can it be eaten at any time regardless of hunger level?
+Can it be eaten at any time regardless of hunger level?

 (Type Yes or No here)

 ### Additional Features?
 (Optional)
-#### Is there anything else this food can do?
+Is there anything else this food can do?
 This can range from being an ingredient for a different recipe, giving the player special effects when consumed, pretty much anything.

 (Type feature here.
 If there are none, type "N/A" here)